Accounts Receivable: Everything You Need To Know

 • Writing off bad debts frequently

-4. Will outsourcing my AR activities affect my customer relations?
+Will outsourcing my AR activities affect my customer relations?

-A. An experienced specialist partner will have a customer-centric approach to payment collections.
+An experienced specialist partner will have a customer-centric approach to payment collections.
 The key role of a specialist is to build trust with your customers and encourage them to make timely payments.
 They will also provide you with regular updates and reports on their activities to ensure you’re in the loop.
 Additionally, they will consult you before taking any action against disputed invoices and accounts that might be of concern.

-A. Cost-saving is one of the key benefits of outsourcing this function.
-However, the figure will vary depending on the size of the organization and the number of customers it deals with.
+Cost-saving is one of the key benefits of outsourcing this function.
+However, the figure will vary depending on the size of the organisation and the number of customers it deals with.
 Several businesses end up saving costs ranging between 40-60%.
 Additionally, streamlining processes and improving efficiency adds to your overall savings.